yunpeng1234/tp/docs/UserGuide.md

 ### Listing all applicants : `list`

-Shows a list of all applicants in Intern Watcher.
+Displays the list of all applicants in Intern Watcher.

 Format: `list`

-### Viewing an applicant : `view`
+### Viewing an applicant's details : `view`

-Shows the specified applicant's academic records, or skills.
+Displays the specified applicant's academic records, or skills.

 Format: `view INDEX [T]`

-* If only `INDEX` is specified, it will show the specified applicant's academic records.
+* If only `INDEX` is specified, it will show the specified applicant's academic records by default.
+  * The index refers to the index number shown in the displayed applicant list.
+  * The index must be a positive integer 1, 2, 3, …+
-* If `T` is also specified along with `INDEX`, it will show the specified applicant's skills instead.
+* If `T` is also specified along with `INDEX`, it will toggle to the next tab applicant detail window.

 Examples:
-* `view 1` Shows the 1st applicant's academic records on the displayed applicants list.
+* `list` followed by `view 1` Shows the 1st applicant's academic records on the displayed applicants list.
-* `view 2 T` Shows the 2nd applicant's skills on the displayed applicants list.
+* `view 2 T` Shows the 2nd applicant's skills on the displayed applicant's list, if academic records was previously selected.

 ### Editing applicants : `edit`